 Following the disastrous turkey drop, Mr. Carlson summed up the cause of the debacle in a single sentence: “As God as my witness, I thought turkeys could fly.”
 That episode of WKRP In Cincinnati first aired in 1978, but its lessons remain relevant, especially for public relations professionals.

-When embarking on PR campaigns and initiatives for clients, PR professionals must anticipate everything that can possibly go wrong, and plan accordingly.
+When embarking on PR campaigns and initiatives for clients, PR professionals must anticipate everything that can possibly go wrong (or do serious research in advance), and plan accordingly.
 All questions need to be asked and properly addressed.
 For example, is there anything in a campaign’s messaging that could be misinterpreted by a client’s audiences?
 Have clients been coached and trained to effectively answer questions from journalists?
 Are clients sufficiently familiar with the important messages they are trying to disseminate?
 If campaigns involve planned events, the logistical arrangements should be double- and triple-checked.
+All creative content needs to be checked so it’s not prone to malicious (or accidental) interpretation.

 As long as PR professionals and their clients plan ahead and collaborate, potentially fatal flaws in PR campaigns and initiatives can be uncovered and remedied before execution.
 In real life, there is no sitcom audience to laugh good-naturedly at the outcomes of serious miscalculations.
 Imagine the potential negative impact a large scale consumer PR campaign across multiple countries could have should things be poorly considered and would end up with dead animals by mistake.